AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 #### Comp_AnimalRegeneration

-Adds regeneration hediffs depending on life stage or body size.
+Adds regeneration (or other) hediffs depending on life stage or body size.
-The hediff changes dynamically if the animal moves between size thresholds.
+The hediff changes dynamically when the animal crosses size thresholds.

 **Life stage fractions:**